 So you need to change the data in the field that contain duplicate data, remove the index or redefine the index to permit duplicate entries and try again.
 This problem generally arises at the time of saving changes to a report or generating a report.

-- Table contain autonumber field which is not correctly reseeded.
+- The table contain autonumber field which is not correctly reseeded.

 - You must have installed Microsoft Jet 4.0 Database Engine Service Pack 8 (SP8).